-Tax rates are progressive for individuals (18% and 32%) or a flat rate of 19% may apply (if rental income is generated as an individual's business activity).
-There is also an option for the taxation of revenue generated from so-called private rental (that is not covered by an individual's business activity) with a flat rate of 8.5%.
+Tax rates are progressive for individuals (12% and 32%) or a flat rate of 19% may apply (if income is generated as an individual's business activity).

-The amendments of the CIT Act which have been in force since January 1, 2018 introduced an additional income tax (an income tax on commercial properties) that is to be payable on certain commercial properties (fixed assets).
+The amendments of the CIT Act which have been in force since 1 January 2018, introduced an additional income tax (an income tax on commercial properties) that is to be payable on certain commercial properties (fixed assets).
 The tax is applied in respect of office buildings, shopping centers, department stores, and other retail and service buildings with an initial value of more than PLN10 million.
 The value of PLN10 million regards all buildings of a given taxpayer or, under certain circumstances, all buildings owned by a certain taxpayer and its related parties.
 The tax is payable on a monthly basis and the rate is 0.035% of excess of the building's initial value over the amount of PLN10 million.
 The tax so calculated will reduce the standard corporate income tax.

-Moreover, the new provisions that has entered into force retroactively as from January 1, 2018 allows to apply for refund of the tax on commercial properties if it exceeds amount of standard corporate income tax.
+There is also an option to apply for refund of the tax on commercial properties if it exceeds amount of standard corporate income tax.